MiSTer-devel/GBA_MiSTer/README.md

 # Foldername
 All Games and BIOS go to GBA2P folder.

-It is seperated from the normal GBA folder so ensure safe savegame handling.
+It is seperated from the normal GBA folder to ensure safe savegame handling.

 You can create a symlink to GBA folder if you want to use the same games/BIOS.